-Filing a claim after car accidents for property damage or any other negligence-related injury will help you save money and get the compensation you deserve.
+Filing a claim after car accident for property damage or any other negligence-related injury will help you save money and get the compensation you deserve.

-However, insurance companies can try to minimize your compensation, so your best bet to deal with an insurance adjuster is hiring personal injury attorneys.
+However, insurance companies can try to minimize your compensation, so your best bet for dealing with an insurance adjuster is hiring personal injury attorneys.
 Law firm Schmidt & Clark has been helping their clients get fair compensation for two decades.